Back to All Events

 Join NYSEAN, the Southeast Asia Coalition for Academic Freedom, and the Justice in Southeast Asia Lab at UW-Madison for a timely webinar exploring how Indonesia’s political crisis reverberates beyond street protests to challenge the foundations of academic freedom and institutional autonomy.

-The conversation will situate Indonesia’s struggles within a broader regional context, examining what shrinking democratic space means under rising authoritarianism across Southeast Asia.
+The discussion will also situate Indonesia’s struggles within a broader regional context, exploring what shrinking democratic space means for universities, scholar-practitioners, and civil society under the shadow of rising authoritarianism across Southeast Asia.

 About SEACAF: